starsite/FileMaker-Swift/README.md

 ### Overview
 This `README.md` will get you started checking the status of an existing token, refreshing expired tokens, and making sure you're passing active tokens in your requests, where possible.
 Fetching a new session token for every request is lazy.
 Don't be that guy. 🙃

-#### Refer to the above `DataAPI.swift` class to see a full list of functions and how to call them.
  - - -

 ### Class Vars and Lets
 A `let` is a constant, in Swift.

-During testing, you can hardcode `baseURL` and `auth` values as below, but best practice is to keep sensitive info (such as API keys, etc.) outside of `Bundle.main`.
-It's safer to fetch that information from elsewhere and park it in `UserDefaults`.
+During testing, you can hardcode `baseURL` and `auth` values as below, but best practice is to fetch that information from elsewhere and (optionally) park it in `UserDefaults`.

 I like to fetch my environment settings from CloudKit, in `didFinishLaunching` or `didEnterForeground`.
 Doing it that way also provides a remote kill-switch, if necessary.